cbracken/new-install/arch_install.md

     passwd

-Once we've got `sudo` installed and an administrator user created, we'll disable the root account, but for now, we'll want to be able to log in as root to configure the system.
+Once we've got `doas` installed in a later step, and an administrator user created, we'll disable the root account, but for now, we'll want to be able to log in as root to configure the system.

 Install GRUB bootloader